micschwarz/svelte-module-federation/README.md

-This is not a working example, it just demonstrates an issue with svelte 3.41.0 and module federation
+This is a working example of module federation with svelte